 - A. Other Permits This permit does not relieve the Applicant from its responsibility to obtain, pay and comply with all other required federal, state and Town permits. - B. Restrictions on Construction Activities During construction, all local, state and federal laws shall be followed regarding noise, vibration, dust and blocking of Town roads.
 The applicant and its contractors shall at all times use all reasonable means to minimize inconvenience to abutters and residents in the general area.
 The following specific restrictions on construction activity shall apply. - 1.
 Construction Time Construction work at the site and in the building and the operation of construction equipment including truck and vehicular and machine start-up and movement shall commence no earlier than 7 a.m. and shall cease no later than 6 p.m.
 Monday Saturday.
-No construction shall take place on Sundays or legal holidays without the advance approval of the Inspector of Buildings. - 2.
-Neighborhood Relations The Applicant shall notify neighbors in the general area around the site when site work and construction are scheduled to begin and provide a phone number for them to use for questions and concerns that arise during construction. - 3.
+No construction shall take place on Sundays or legal holidays without the advance approval of the Inspector of Buildings. - Neighborhood Relations The Applicant shall notify neighbors in the general area around the site when site work and construction are scheduled to begin and provide a phone number for them to use for questions and concerns that arise during construction. - 3.
 The Applicant shall take all measures necessary to ensure that no excessive dust leaves the premises during construction including use of water spray to wet down dusty surfaces. - 4.
 There shall be no tracking of construction materials onto any public way.
 Daily sweeping of roadways adjacent to the site shall be done to ensure that any loose gravel or dirt is removed from the roadways and does not create hazardous or deleterious conditions for vehicles, pedestrians or abutting residents.
 In the event construction debris is carried onto a public way, the Applicant shall be responsible for all clean-up of the roadway which shall occur as soon as possible and in any event within twelve hours of its occurrence. - 5.
-The Applicant is responsible for having the contractor clean-up the construction site and the adjacent properties onto which construction debris may fall on a daily basis.

-- 6. All erosion and siltation control measures shall be installed by the Applicant prior to the start of construction and observed by the Board's consulting engineer and maintained in good repair throughout the construction period. - 7.
+The Applicant is responsible for having the contractor clean-up the construction site and the adjacent properties onto which construction debris may fall on a daily basis. - 6.
+All erosion and siltation control measures shall be installed by the Applicant prior to the start of construction and observed by the Board's consulting engineer and maintained in good repair throughout the construction period. - 7.
 Construction Traffic and Parking During construction, adequate provisions shall be made on-site for the parking, storing, and stacking of construction materials and vehicles.
 All parking for construction vehicles and construction related traffic shall be maintained on site.
-No parking of construction and construction related vehicles shall take place on adjacent public or private ways or interfere with the safe movement of persons and vehicles on adjacent properties or roadways. - C. Landscape Maintenance The site's landscaping shall be maintained in good condition throughout the life of the facility and to the same extent as shown on the endorsed Plan.
-Any shrubs, trees, bushes or other landscaping features shown on the Plan that die shall be replaced by the following spring.
+No parking of construction and construction related vehicles shall take place on adjacent public or private ways or interfere with the safe movement of persons and vehicles on adjacent properties or roadways.